ecart18/Semi-tracker/README.md

     pip install torch==1.4.0 torchvision==0.5.0 -f https://download.pytorch.org/whl/torch_stable.html
     ```

-5. Run Semi-Tracker with python and enjoy it.
+5. Run Cell-Tracker with python and enjoy it.
     ```
     python main.py
     ```

 **Steps of re-training deep learning model:**

-Semi-Tracker provides two methods to re-train deep CNN networks for your customized datasets.
+Cell-Tracker provides two methods to re-train deep CNN networks for your customized datasets.

 **Warning:** Linux is strongly recommended for training deep learning model.
 Re-training with the Python API in a Linux terminal can avoid some unexpected environment dependency errors.

 0. re-training with User Interface.

 1. re-training with Python API in terminal.
-Semi-Tracker provides two demo datasets and codes to help you get familiar with this feature, such as:
+Cell-Tracker provides two demo datasets and codes to help you get familiar with this feature, such as:
     ```
     cd training_demo1  # or cd training_demo2
     python retraining.py